lucas-munoz1/lucas-munoz1.github.io/README.md

 # About

 Hi, I'm Lucas!
-I have a Bachelor of Science in Business Analytics & Technology from Trinity University in San Antonio with.
+I have a Bachelor of Science in Business Analytics & Technology from Trinity University in San Antonio.
 I'm interested in using data to solve complex problems, with a particular interest in machine learning and data analytics.
 My primary skill set includes Python, R, and SQL, alongside experience in other technologies like JavaScript, HTML/CSS, and Django.